 Editor’s note: Looking for the right POS System for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

-“The biggest upfront cost is the device that many people call the countertop register,” Rishav Chopra, group product manager at QuickBooks Payments told Business.com.
+“The biggest upfront cost is the device that many people call the countertop register,” Rishav Chopra, vice president of product and design at Veem, told us.
 “The device can range from a cheap portable reader to very expensive hardware.”

-Merchants have two choices when it comes to acquiring the POS hardware.
-They can buy it outright or lease the equipment.
-Some vendors offer “free” POS hardware but there’s a catch: You must sign a contract to lease or rent the equipment.
-You save money upfront, but you are locked into a long-term contract that can last three to five years.
-Most contracts are noncancellable and often you end up paying more for the POS terminal.
+Merchants have two choices for acquiring the POS hardware: They can buy or lease the equipment.
+Some vendors offer free POS hardware, but you have to sign a contract to lease or rent the equipment.
+You’ll save money upfront, but you’ll be locked into a long-term contract that can last three to five years.
+Most contracts are noncancelable, and you often end up paying more for the POS terminal.

-These days, small businesses can pay as little as $50 to as much as $250 a month for access to POS software.
-The most common payment model in the POS market is monthly subscriptions where merchants pay a monthly fee to access the POS software in the cloud.
+These days, small businesses can pay anywhere from $50 to $250 a month for access to POS software.
+The most common payment model in the POS market is monthly subscriptions, where merchants pay a monthly fee to access the POS software in the cloud.

-POS hardware and software costs aren’t the only fees small business owners have to pay attention to when shopping for a POS solution.
-There is payment processing, extra hardware, add-on features and services, and several other charges to be mindful of.
-Here are five items to pay attention to when you’re comparing systems.
+POS hardware and software costs aren’t the only fees to pay attention to when you’re shopping for a POS solution.
+There are also fees for payment processing, extra hardware, add-on features and services, and several other charges.
+Here are five items to look at when you’re comparing systems.

 1. Payment processing fees

-Outside of the hardware and software costs, payment processing fees are a big component of POS pricing.
-Some POS vendors allow you to work with a third-party credit card processor – some tack on an extra per-transaction fee, but not all do.
 Other POS vendors require you to use their in-house processing service.
-Either way, it’s important to know what you’re paying to accept credit and debit card payments.
+Either way, it’s important to know how much you’re paying to accept credit and debit card payments.

-“Payment transaction expenses hit the margins of businesses,” said Chopra.
+“Payment transaction expenses hit the margins of businesses,” Chopra said.
 “If a coffee shop is selling $6 coffee on a regular basis and the payment provider takes away 50 cents from every transaction, at the end of the day margins are getting depleted.”